Want to know how to reduce your Excel file size?

 Tip #4: Compress pictures in Excel

-A golden rule is to avoid having pictures in Excel.
-If you have to use pictures anyway, a good practice is to always compress them:
+The golden rule is to avoid having pictures in Excel.
+If you have to use pictures, it’s best practice to always compress them.
+Here’s how:

 - Select the picture you wish to lighten